 The staff at McGuire Funeral Service want you to be aware that families that experienced the death of a loved one due to COVID-19 may be eligible for up to $9,000 in funeral assistance from the Federal Emergency Management Agency (FEMA).

-Two pieces of legislation recently passed by Congress – the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 and the American Rescue Plan Act of 2021 – authorized FEMA to provide financial assistance to families that incurred COVID-19-related funeral expenses after January 20, 2020.
+Two pieces of legislation passed by Congress – the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 and the American Rescue Plan Act of 2021 – authorized FEMA to provide financial assistance to families that incurred COVID-19-related funeral expenses after January 20, 2020.

 Funeral assistance is intended to assist with expenses for funeral and memorial services, and burial, interment or cremation.
-On April 12, 2021 FEMA will begin accepting applications via their dedicated Funeral Assistance Call Center at 844-684-6333 (TTY: 800-462-7585) from 9 AM – 9 PM Eastern Time, Monday – Friday.
+On April 12, 2021 FEMA began accepting applications via their dedicated Funeral Assistance Call Center at 844-684-6333 (TTY: 800-462-7585) from 9 AM – 9 PM Eastern Time, Monday – Friday.
 This toll free number is the only way to apply.

 FEMA encourages families that may be eligible to gather the following documentation: